CheViana/network-calls-stats/tutorial.md

 Configure separate Grafana panel to see exceptions on dashboard:
 [tutorial-images/example-0-1-exceptions-dashboard-and-config.png]

 Exception class is sent as tag along with metric value.
-This gives us ability to plot different lines in panel for exceptions of different classes.
-To achieve this, pick 'group by - tag(exception_class)' when editing request exceptions query in Grafana panel.
+This gives us ability to plot different lines for exceptions of different classes.
+To achieve this, pick 'group by - tag(exception_class)' when editing request exceptions panel.

 ### Example 0 improved: reuse connection

 Code of example 0 can be improved to reuse same connection for calls performed in that forever running `while` loop - here's [improved version](https://github.com/CheViana/network-calls-stats/blob/master/example-0-plus-requests-reuse-conn.py).

-Main difference from original example 0:
+Difference from original example 0:
 ```
 ...
 session = requests.Session()